emberjs/guides/source/localizable/routing/defining-your-routes.md

 });
 ```

-To generate the above nested route, run:
+Assuming you have already generated the `posts` route, to generate the above nested route you would run:

 ```shell
 ember generate route posts/new